 Next, select appropriate course books, supplementary materials to their level and needs so that you have some sort of basis of a curriculum, which should be mapped out by milestones.
 For example, by lesson 5 we will have covered “phrasal verbs with take” and by lesson 10 we will have covered phrasal verbs with “make, do and take.”
 You may even want to refer to the CEFR “Can Do statements” for some milestones to help you map out your courses.

-2. Use Your Teaching Platform and IT To The Maximum Potential!
+2. Use Your Teaching Platform To The Maximum Potential!

 You need to ensure that you are using the software to its maximum potential when teaching your online lessons.
 Are you using screen share to share certain documents, slides and texts?
 Do you record whole or parts of the lessons for students to review or for your own self review?
 Have you researched how to use the software you teach on to its maximum potential to benefit your students?
-Have you asked for extra training or researched how to use it better than you are currently using it?
+Have you asked for extra training or researched how to use your materials/software more effectively compared to how you are currently using them?

 3. Ensure that your teaching space & Materials are Well Prepared